maykinmedia/objects-api/docs/api/usage.rst

     []

 Our tree object was created at 2021-03-03 (``registrationAt``), so it didn't exist (administratively speaking) at 2021-02-02 yet.
-Hence, the Objects API response is an empty list.
+Hence, the response is an empty list.